Module 1: Discovering Our Professional Identity: Professionalism and Portfolio Development for RECEs

 There will be opportunities for self-assessment throughout the module, including a multiple-choice final assessment.

-Please Note* This module is available ongoing and can be accessed at your convenience
+Please Note* Registration for this module is on an ongoing basis and the module can be accessed at your convenience within a 6 month window after registration.